waterwheel31/FC_3Dmotion_Control/README.md

 <p align="center"> <img width="400" src="graph.png"> </p>

-- Then applied A* search algorithm to create the optimal path
+- Then applied A* search algorithm to create the optimal path between nodes (the node cloest to start point and the node closest to goal point)
 - This uses [UdaciDrone API](https://udacity.github.io/udacidrone/) to control the drone